CenterForTheBuiltEnvironment/cbe-tool-template/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "Feature request \U0001F680"
+name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for this tool.
 title: 'feat: [short description of proposed feature]'
-labels: enhancement
+labels: bug, enhancement
 assignees: ''

 ---